Countries

 On most days you can choose between a longer and shorter ride.
 It is also possible to stay on board if you prefer and enjoy a leisurely cruise to the next mooring point.

 After breakfast we disembark for our first cycle ride.
-The destination is the Zaanse Schans, a fascinating open-air museum complete with traditional wooden houses, working windmills and traditional arts & crafts.
-After exploring the museum, cycle on through the green, polder landscape punctuated by tiny villages and windmills.
+We ride across the beautiful, flat, green polder landscape, through a succession of small villages.
+Our destination today is the Zaanse Schans, a fascinating open-air museum complete with traditional wooden houses, working windmills and traditional arts & crafts.
+After exploring the museum, we cycle on through the polder landscape punctuated by tiny villages and windmills.
 This is the Land of Leegwater where, in the 17th century, scientist Jan Leeghwater devised a revolutionary system for reclaiming land using a system of windmills.
 Visit a former whaler’s villlage De Rijp and pass the windmill of Schermerhorn.
 The boat is waiting for us near the beautiful old town of Alkmaar.

-Our second day’s ride is a delightful route to discover the North-Holland Dune reserve which supplies the drinking water for most of the province of North-Holland.
-Then on to the beach and artists town of Bergen before returning to Alkmaar.
-During the afternoon the boat cruises north to the naval port of Den Helder, the northern-most town on mainland Holland, where she moors for the night.
+Our second day’s ride is a delightful route around the North-Holland Dune reserve which supplies the drinking water for most of the province of North-Holland.
+The route includes a visit to a lovely beach and the artists' village of Bergen before returning to the ship via the historical centre of Alkmaar.
+In the afternoon we cruise north to the old naval port of Den Helder, the northern-most town on mainland Holland, where we moor for the night.

 After breakfast we take a 20 minute ferry ride (included) across to the isle of Texel.
-After disembarking in the tiny port of Oudeschild we begin our ride around the island.
+After disembarking at ‘t Horntje we begin our ride around the island.
 Charming villages, deserted beaches and a network of wonderful cycle paths characterise this idyllic little place and there are a number of routes to choose from.
-In the late afternoon we catch the ferry back to the mainland and re-board our boat in Den Helder for a short cruise to Den Oever where the impressive, 20 mile long Afsluit Dyke separates the North Sea from the IJssel Lake.
-We moor in Den Oever for the night.
+In the late afternoon we catch the ferry back to the mainland and re-board our boat in Den Helder.

 During breakfast we will cruise back across the IJssel Lake to the pleasant little port of Medemblik.
 Here once again we can choose between a long and a short route.
 The shorter ride leads us along a scenic, lakeside cycle path directly to the beautiful town of Enkhuizen.
 The longer route also finishes in Enkhuizen but first heads south, via a succession of small villages to Hoorn, erstwhile home port of the powerful Dutch East India Company.
 In the evening we can enjoy a short, guided walking tour of Enkhuizen.